Hi there! Welcome to my blog! I’m so glad you’re here!

 My name is Julie.
 I’m an instructional designer and technical writer with over 20 years of experience in the field.
 My path has been fulfilling, marked by learning and growth.

-During that time, I didn’t stop learning myself.
+During this time, I continued learning as well.
 I earned my Human Resource Certificate from Ryerson University and achieved the Certified Human Resources Professional (CHRP) and Certified Human Resources Leader (CHRL) designations from the Human Resources Professionals Association (HRPA).
 I also received the Certified Training and Development Professional (CTDP) designation from the Institute for Performance and Learning (I4PL).

 I continued my journey at OTEC, a nonprofit focused on the hospitality industry.
 Here, I managed government-funded job readiness projects and developed training programs for colleges, restaurants, hotels, hospitals, municipal tourism offices, and regional tourism organizations.
 It was a fantastic experience that deepened my understanding of diverse training needs.